Ralph Fiennes: Personal life

 Fiennes met English actress Alex Kingston while they were both students at the Royal Academy of Dramatic Art.
 After dating for ten years, they married in 1993 and divorced in 1997 following his affair with Francesca Annis.
-Annis and Fiennes announced their separation on 7 February 2006, after 11 years together, in a parting described as "acrimonious", following rumours that he had an affair with the Romanian singer Cornelia Crisan.
+Annis and Fiennes separated on 7 February 2006, after 11 years together, in a parting described as "acrimonious", following rumours that he had an affair with the Romanian singer Cornelia Crișan.